Heartcore Capital

 Seed Round in 2013

-Mofibo, founded in Copenhagen in 2013, operates as one of the pioneering book subscription services globally.
-The company provides access to e-books through a proprietary platform, allowing consumers to enjoy a wide selection of titles for a monthly subscription fee.
-Currently available in three countries, Mofibo aims to expand its reach into additional markets within the next year.
-The company focuses on transforming the reading experience by employing a data-driven and customer-centric approach, seeking to enhance how millions of people engage with books.
+Mofibo, founded in Copenhagen in 2013, is one of the pioneering book subscription services globally.
+The company provides e-books through a proprietary platform that operates on a monthly subscription model, allowing consumers to access a diverse range of titles.
+Currently active in three countries, Mofibo plans to expand its reach into additional markets within the next year.
+With a focus on transforming the reading experience, Mofibo employs a data-driven and customer-centric approach to enhance how millions of people interact with books.

 Nuevolution